cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ## Drawbacks

-The pull based approach means there can be up to a 30 minute delay before a new release is measured.
+The pull based approach means there can be up to an hour delay before a new release is measured.

 If this is too long the CNCF projects can trigger the pipeline using the GitHub